np25071984/battleships/README.md

 * single game - game with a AI
 * multiplayer - game with another person
     * public - this game will appear on "Join game" page
-    * private - this game won't be visible on "Join game" page
+    * private - this game won't be visible on "Join game" page (you have to share the link with the opponent)

 ### Game settings